-There’s a ton to learn about in the world of interior molding, so I decided to create a little visual to help you understand the different types:
+There are a few different styles of interior molding, so I decided to create a little visual to help you understand the different types:

-Because I love diagrams, here’s another visual I whipped together to help you see where each of the moldings mentioned above comes to life:
+Here’s another visual I created to help you see where each of the moldings mentioned above comes to life:

-The GREAT news about wall molding is it’s easy to install on your own.
-I scoured YouTube to provide you with some tutorials to install some of the most popular styles of moldings.
+I scoured YouTube to provide you with some tutorials that can help teach you how to install some of the most popular styles of moldings.

 Also known as Picture Frame molding, Panel molding is a great way to add depth and style to your room.